 AFSA's Compliance Department helps member companies stay on top of federal regulatory compliance requirements and adjust to the “new normal.”
 This means adapting to evolving regulatory change, constant enforcement of new and current regulatory requirements, and increasing regulatory focus on an institution’s compliance management model.

 For questions, contact Phillip Bohi, Vice President, Compliance Education.

 AFSA’s Legal & Regulatory Affairs Department deals with all aspects of the legal environment facing the industry, including legislative issues and regulatory matters.
 The Law Committee deals with all aspects of the legal environment facing the industry, including legislative issues, regulatory matters, and litigation.

-For questions or concerns, contact Celia Winslow, Vice President, Legal & Regulatory Affairs.
+For questions or concerns, contact Celia Winslow, Senior Vice President, Legal & Regulatory Affairs.